Faculty Sustainability Learning Communities

 As defined by STARS:

-A course that includes sustainability is primarily focused on a topic other than sustainability, but incorporates a unit or module on sustainability or a sustainability challenge, includes one or more sustainability-focused activities, or integrates sustainability issues throughout the course.
+A course that includes sustainability is primarily focused on a topic other than sustainability, but at the same time it either incorporates a unit or module on sustainability or a sustainability challenge, one or more sustainability-focused activities, or integrates sustainability issues throughout the course.

 While a foundational course such as chemistry or sociology might provide knowledge that is useful to practitioners of sustainability, it would not be considered to be inclusive of sustainability unless the concept of sustainability or a sustainability challenge is specifically integrated into the course.
 Likewise, although specific tools or practices such as GIS (Geographical Information Systems) or engineering can be applied towards sustainability, such courses would not count unless they incorporated a unit on sustainability or a sustainability challenge, included a sustainability-focused activity, or incorporated sustainability issues throughout the course.Courses that include sustainability